MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 ms.reviewer: v-bholmes
 ---

-# One-to-one and group calls in Dynamics 365 Guides on HoloLens
+# Start a call in Dynamics 365 Guides on HoloLens

 With Microsoft Dynamics 365 Guides, you can make or take the following types of calls: